 While the specific actual cost of this response is not quantified at corporate level, the majority of this cost is directly related to our Forever Chocolate sustainability program.
-The estimated response cost for palm oil includes our memberships in relevant organisations, such as RSPO, dedicated projects on palm oil and deforestation monitoring in our supply chain, as well as time spent by our team.
+The estimated response cost for palm oil of 700,000 CHF includes our memberships in relevant organisations, such as RSPO, dedicated projects on palm oil and deforestation monitoring in our supply chain, as well as time spent by our team.

-Type of risk Reputational and markets
+Type of risk

+Reputational and markets